Vijay Kedia

 Vijay Kishanlal Kedia is an Indian investor born in Kolkata.

 Career

 He realized his passion for the stock market when he was 14 and started trading at 19, without success.
 After few years he left his hometown Kolkata and came to Mumbai to try his luck.
 In 2004 and 2005 he identified and invested in three such shares (Atul auto, Aegis logistics, Cera sanitaryware) which appreciated more than 100 times in next 10 to 12 years.
 In early 2012, he correctly predicted that India was at the beginning of a structural bull run.
 In 2016, Kedia was featured at #13 in Business World list of Successful Investors In India.
 In 2017, "MoneyLife Advisory" launched an "Ask Vijay Kedia" microsite, and Kedia's portfolio stocks rose up to 170%.
 In 2018, he was invited to speak at London Business School.
 In November of the same year, he was invited to speak at TEDx.
+He also participated in a Tedx event held in Jai Hind College, Mumbai alongside other speakers like filmmaker Ramon Chibb, Indian mental health practitioner Riri Trivedi and Indian Olympian Suma Shirur among others.